 - Strike Multi Purpose Cleaner Pomegranate & Vanilla (40%)

 Not only did the 30 Seconds Multi Surface Cleaner take out the wooden spoon in our multipurpose cleaners test, it also earned the dishonourable distinction of failing to even match plain water for performance.

 That's right: you'd literally be better off flushing the bottle price of $11.99 down the toilet.
-(Please don't actually flush money down the toilet; it'll cause a fatberg and goodness knows there's enough of them thanks to flushable wipes.
-And don't even get us started on actual toilet cleaners.
-Our expert testers found that some toilet cleaners are even worse than just using plain water.)
+(Please don't actually flush money down the toilet; it'll cause a fatberg and goodness knows there's enough of them thanks to flushable wipes.)

 If you're going to buy a job-specific cleaning product, make it a glass cleaner, otherwise you'll be condemning yourself to streaky, smeared windows and mirrors.